FlatlinerDOA/FattyRobot/README.md

 ## How to build your own Robot
 While having a physical robot for running this AI is completely optional, it is really cool to have an autonomous robot running around your house.
-The robot you see above is a variation on the basic [Robot Kit on hackster.io|https://www.hackster.io/windowsiot/robot-kit-6dd474]
+The robot you see above is a variation on the basic Robot Kit on hackster.io - https://www.hackster.io/windowsiot/robot-kit-6dd474